Cord blood & cord tissue

-One of the many advantages of using a patient’s own stem cells is that they won’t be affected by Graft Versus Host Disease, a complication when donated stem cells are used and the cells attack the body as if it is ‘foreign’.
+One of the many advantages of using a patient’s own stem cells is that they won’t be affected by Graft Versus Host Disease.
+This is a complication when donated stem cells are used and the cells attack the body as if it is ‘foreign’.

 How can I bank stem cells for the future?

-Stem Protect can extract and bank stem cells for future therapy, such as treatment for myelodysplastic syndromes – please note we do not provide the therapy itself.
+Stem Protect can extract and bank stem cells for future therapy, such as treatment for myelodysplastic syndromes.
+Please note that we do not provide the therapy itself.
 We offer services including cord blood and tissue banking, where stem cells are collected at birth via a non-invasive process.

 This safe, painless procedure could provide your child or other family members with a valuable weapon against disease in the future.
 Alternatively, we provide dental pulp banking services, where stem cells from baby (milk) teeth and in some cases, adult teeth are extracted and stored.